-18.1.1.
+17.1.1.
 Standalone HTTPS with Jetty

-To configure OpenNMS Horizon to protect web sessions with HTTPS, see How to setup SSL with Jetty.
+To configure OpenNMS Horizon to protect web sessions with HTTPS please refer to the official OpenNMS Horizon Wiki article Standalone HTTPS with Jetty.

-18.1.2.
+17.1.2.
 OpenNMS Horizon as HTTPS client

 To establish secure HTTPS connections within Java one has to setup a so called Java Trust Store.